Freetech-Solutions/omlnginx/README.md

 - If artefactual/gearmand:1.1.19.1-alpine does not run in Mac M1, but you can build the image from their repository manually and use it directly (https://github.com/artefactual-labs/docker-gearmand)

-- If you on another machine (but in the same network of OML development environment) you need to modify the settings ASTERISK_HOST, REDIS_OML_SERVER and POSTGRES_OML_SERVER to point to the IP of OML's host.
-You will need to create by hand the network ''devenv_omnileads'
+- If you are on another machine (but in the same network of OML development environment) you need to modify the settings ASTERISK_HOST, REDIS_OML_SERVER and POSTGRES_OML_SERVER to point to the IP of OML's host.
+You will need to create by hand the network ''devenv_omnileads'.